 Mr. Santhanam has said something about the experience of the driver.
 Mr. Santhanam has been very much connected with journalism.
-He is a regular writer and I presume he reads newspapers also.
-He wrote something.
-And in those very papers something appeared about the age, experience, qualifications, etc. of the driver concerned.
-I presume Mr. Santhanam has cared to read those things and if he has cared to read those things, he knows what experience the driver of the Bombay-Janata train which met with the accident at Kosgi had.
+He is and I presume regular writer reads newspapers also.
+He wrote something And in those very papers something appeared about the age, experience, qualifications, etc. of the I presume driver concerned.
+Santhanam has cared to read things and if he has cared to read those things, he knows what perience the driver of the Bombay-Janata train which met with the accident at Kosgi had.
 I wish he had not raised that point after that knowledge.